semuconsulting/pygnssutils/README.md

 Client ('192.168.0.41', 59567) has connected.
 Total clients: 3
 Client ('192.168.0.56', 59565) has disconnected.
 Total clients: 2
 ```

+`gnssserver` can be run as a daemon process (or even a service) but note that abrupt termination (i.e. without invoking the internal `server.shutdown()` method) may result in the designated TCP socket port being unavailable for a short period - this is operating system dependant.

 For help and full list of optional arguments, type: